Blosc/bcolz/doc/reference.rst

       The number of items that fits on a chunk.
 By specifying it you can explicitly set the chunk size used for compression and memory I/O.
-      Only use it if you know what are you doing.
+      Only use it if you know what are you doing. rootdir : str, optional
+      The directory where all the data and metada will be stored.
+If specified, then the carray object will be disk-based (i.e. all chunks will live on-disk, not in memory) and persistent (i.e. it can be restored in other session, e.g. via the `open()` top-level function). mode : str, optional
+      The mode that a *persistent* carray should be created/opened.
+The values can be:
+        * 'r' for read-only
+        * 'w' for read/write.
+During carray creation, the `rootdir` will be removed if it exists.
+During carray opening, the carray will be resized to 0.
+        * 'a' for append (possible data inside `rootdir` will not be removed).

 carray attributes